Dragon Quest (video game): NES version

-In North America, the English version garnered average reviews overall.
+In North America, the English version garnered generally favorable reviews upon release.
+It received a positive review from Computer Entertainer, which compared it favorably with Ultima and The Legend of Zelda, concluding "Nintendo definitely has a winner" with Dragon Warrior.
 Nintendo Power rated it about three out of five.
 It debuted at No. 7 on the magazine's bimonthly "Top 30" top NES games list in November 1989.
 It climbed to No. 5 in January 1990 and remained there for 4 months; it then dropped to No. 11 in May, No. 14 in July, and No. 16 in September 1990, then leaving the list.
 In the "Nintendo Power Awards 1989", the game was nominated for "Best Theme, Fun" and "Best Overall"; but did not win in either category.
 In response to Japanese youths' arrests while waiting for Dragon Quest IIIs release, Electronic Gaming Monthlys Quartermann said that the game was not "that special at all", compared it to the NES version of Ultima III: Exodus and recommended that others play that game instead.

 The game's release has been regarded as important in the history of the console RPG genre.
 Kohler noted that Toriyama's and Sugiyama's contributions to the game "made Dragon Quest as visually and aurally exciting as the game play was unique and sophisticated".
 GameSpot named it as one of the fifteen most influential video games in history.
 IGN listed it as the eighth best all-time NES game.
 In 2005, it listed it as the 92nd-best all-time video game, and in 2007 it listed the game as the 29th best.
 Nintendo Power rated Dragon Warrior as the 140th-best game made for the Nintendo System in its Top 200 Games list in 2006.
-RPGamer's Bill Johnson gave it a 4 out of 5 overall score.
+RPGamers Bill Johnson gave it a 4 out of 5 overall score.
 The NES version received considerable praise for adding extra characters and depth to the story.
 The removal of the stylized dialogue in the GBC remake has similarly been lamented.
 AllGame declared that "despite its enormous influence [...]
 Dragon Warrior is a flawed game.
 It has some decent design ideas, but it's just not terribly enjoyable", noting simplistic graphics, slow pace, and poor sound.